Two Black Trans Women Were Killed in the U.S. in the Past Week as Trump Revokes Discrimination Protections for Trans People

 Transgender women of color — particularly Black transgender women — are disproportionately affected by fatal violence, impacted by the intersections of racism, sexism, homophobia, biphobia and transphobia, according a HRC report.

-Including Fells and Milton, at least 14 transgender or gender non-confirming people have been violently killed in 2020 alone, per HRC.
-In 2019, at least 26 transgender or gender non-confirming people were violently killed, the majority of whom were Black transgender women.
-Over 130 transgender or gender non-confirming people were killed between 2013 and 2018, according to HRC.
-The numbers may be even higher; the killing of transgender or gender non-confirming people often goes unreported or misreported, advocates say.
+Including Fells and Milton, at least 14 transgender or gender non-conforming people have been violently killed in 2020 alone, per HRC.
+In 2019, at least 26 transgender or gender non-conforming people were violently killed, the majority of whom were Black transgender women.
+Over 130 transgender or gender non-conforming people were killed between 2013 and 2018, according to HRC.
+The numbers may be even higher; the killing of transgender or gender non-conforming people often goes unreported or misreported, advocates say.

 “As our country faces a long-overdue reckoning with the violence and indignities that Black people have dealt with for centuries, we must affirm that Black Trans Lives Matter,” HRC President Alphonso David said in a statement on Friday.
 “And we must do everything we can to ensure that we create policies and laws that lift up our transgender siblings, and communities where transgender people are not targeted for who they are.”